steenhansen/type-czech/README.md

 This example shows:

- - type_czech.valid() ensuring that the parameters to aLottery() are a string, then an array of numbers, and finally a date
+ - type_czech.check_type() ensuring that the parameters to aLottery() are a string, then an array of numbers, and finally a date
- - type_czech.valueless() complaining when parameters are found to be empty and valueless
+ - type_czech.check_empty() complaining when parameters are found to be empty and check_empty
  - /**/  Lines starting this way are supporting TypeCzech test code and are safely removable

 [Below program with LOG-ERRORS on jsFiddle](https://jsfiddle.net/steen_hansen/0xtpLwsc/1/?00-Readme-Example).
 All type mismatches are printed in the console.